NZME Wellington office closed, all staff to work from home after earthquake rating concerns - NZ Herald

-The NZME Wellington office has closed until further notice after a building report showed a lower-than-expected earthquake rating.
+The Wellington office that NZME works out of has closed until further notice after a building report showed a lower-than-expected earthquake rating.

 NZME CEO Michael Boggs says the health and safety of all employees is the utmost priority, so out of an abundance of caution, the decision has been made to vacate the building immediately.